-The time to sleep (in seconds) between checking for source-file changes when running with the -pvc option.
-If non-zero, it is subject to a minimum value give by the \$min_sleep_time variable.
-But a zero value is also allowed.
+The time to sleep (in seconds) between checking for source file changes when running with the -pvc option.
+This is subject to a minimum of one second delay, except that zero delay is also allowed.

-A value of exactly 0 gives no delay between checks for source-file changes; it typically results in 100% CPU usage, which may not be desirable.
+A value of exactly 0 gives no delay, and typically results in 100% CPU usage, which may not be desirable.